sekwah41/upload-release-asset/README.md

 **This is meant to act as a direct replacement for the original action with clearly documented changes.**

+If you are having any troubles, you can enable additional logs and info by setting `ACTIONS_STEP_DEBUG` to `true` in your secretes

 ---

 # Edits